daegeunbae/daegeunbae/README.md

 - 👋 Hi, I’m @daegeunbae
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Machine Learning and Deep Learning
+- 🌱 I’m currently learning Machine Learning, Deep Learning, Python, Java Script etc..
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me 010-4590-4917

 Prove it with results rather than words.
 I like to show by action rather than by words.
 I proved myself with results rather than with previous words and showed all employees a clear sense of goal and skills.